Skip to content

 • No database connections, no message buses, no HTTP clients

-If you're writing mocks, you're testing the wrong thing.
-Business logic should be pure functions that take data in and return data out.
+If you’re writing mocks, you’re testing the wrong thing.
+Business logic should be deterministic methods that take data in and return data out.

-• No mocking required: pass state structs directly, assert on returned events
+• No mocking required: pass state directly, assert on returned events

 • Proto serialization tested separately from business logic